zohreh-aaa/DNN-old/README.md

 We aim to study whether higher diversity results in better fault detection.
 For this purpose, we randomly select, with replacement, 60 samples of sizes 100, 200, 300, 400, 1000.
 For each sample, we calculate the diversity scores and the number of faults.
 Finally, we calculate the correlation between diversity scores and the number of faults.

--->Outcome: There is a moderate positive corre- lation between GD and faults in DNNs.
+-->Outcome: There is a moderate positive correlation between GD and faults in DNNs.
 GD is more significantly correlated to faults than STD.
-Conse- quently, GD should be used as a black-box approach to guide the testing of DNN models.
+Consequently, GD should be used as a black-box approach to guide the testing of DNN models.

 __3- RQ3: How does coverage relate to fault detection?

 We aim to study the correlation between state-of-the-art coverage criteria and faults in DNNs.

--->Outcome: In general, there is no significant correlation between DNN coverage and faults for natural dataset.
+-->Outcome: In general, there is no significant correlation between DNN coverage and faults for the natural dataset.
 LSC coverage showed a moderate positive correlation in only one configuration.

 (RQ2 and RQ3 results)